NateEag/how-i-code/content/fundamentals.rst

 much more effective.
 These are the essential skills in writing software, the ones you should spend years mastering and refining:

+..
+TODO Consider renaming 'Documenting programs ' to 'Explaining programs'?
+   Writing is better than talking but both are helpful, and they're both higher up the list of fundamentals.

+..
+TODO Decide whether editing text is just a sub-point of writing.

 * `Caring for users`_
 * `Understanding problems deeply`_
 * Listening